-In addition to the full-range of programs and services available to all students at the Wasserman Center, graduate students also have access to the following:
+In addition to the full-range of programs and services available to all students at the Wasserman Center, graduate students also have access to the following specialized programs and services.

 Learn about success strategies for academic interviews from an expert, and review the academic job search process.

-This four-part series will allow you to network and socialize with professionals and other graduate students in your field.
+This three-part series will allow you to network and socialize with professionals and other graduate students in your field.
 Discuss job and career trends and opportunities with representatives from top companies.
-Visit NYU CareerNet for dates and industries.
+Register today.